 - Email: [email protected]

-Our baseline standard is a super tourist class or better hotel, which is to say a hotel rating 3 to 4 stars.
+Our baseline standard is a super tourist class or better hotel.
 However, hotels with lower ratings may be chosen due to factors considered in hotel selection, which include:

 - Accessibility to local attractions on foot;

 - Proximity to walk start/finish;